snehadiwan04/cds-exp-9/README.md

 # EXPERIMENT-9

 ## Aim -
-To study and implement pointers basics in c++
+To study and implement pointers basics in C++

 ## Theory -
 Pointer is a variable that holds the memory address of another variable.<br>